 Seton Hall Law offers a Concentration in Health Law that provides J.D. students with a strong foundation in traditional health law or life sciences law.
 Students have increasingly integrated the Concentration with intellectual property courses too.
-Students pursuing the concentration may list it on their resumes.
+Students pursuing the Concentration may list it on their resumes.
 Upon graduation, the Concentration will be reflected on graduates' transcripts and they will receive certificates indicating receipt of the Concentration in Health Law.

-All interested students in the Health Law concentration should submit a Concentration Declaration Form.
+All students interested in the Health Law Concentration should submit a Concentration Declaration Form.
 This form must be submitted by the end of the first week of classes in the student's final semester.

 Note: Students may not apply courses taken Pass/D or Fail toward the Concentration credit requirement.